struppigel/STOP-DJVU-Ransomware-Vaccine/README.md

 The vaccine may not work for future versions of this ransomware.
 So if you already take the time to apply it, also take the time to backup your files!

+If the vaccine prevents encryption of your files, you should still reinstall the operating system to get rid of malware.
+Comorbid malware infections are common with this threat.

 **Authors:** Karsten Hahn, John Parol @ GDATA CyberDefense

 **Tested versions:** STOP/DJVU Ransomware versions from August 2019 to Dec 2021